Matt Damon: 2021–present: Continued positive critical reception

 As of 2021, the films in which he had appeared had collectively earned over $3.88 billion at the North American box office.
 In 2021, Damon starred in Tom McCarthy's crime drama Stillwater, playing an unemployed oil rig worker from Oklahoma who sets out with a French woman to prove his convicted daughter's innocence.
 The film premiered at the 2021 Cannes Film Festival.
 IndieWire called Damon's performance "graced with a quiet softness that offsets the sheer volume of the character he's playing".
 That same year saw the release of the historical drama The Last Duel, which he starred in and co-wrote alongside Ben Affleck.
 The film, set in medieval France and based on the book of the same name, focuses on the true story of a knight, Jean de Carrouges, portrayed by Damon, who challenges his former friend to a judicial duel after he's accused of raping his wife.
 It premiered at the 78th Venice International Film Festival and was favorably reviewed but a financial failure.

 In 2023, Damon starred as Nike executive Sonny Vaccaro in Air, a drama film about the launch of Air Jordan, co-starring and directed by Affleck.
 It marked the first release from Affleck and Damon's independent production company, Artists Equity, which they formed in 2022.
-The company was founded with a mission to give creators a larger stake in the financial success of their projects, utilizing a data-driven approach to distribution and offering profit participation to both above- and below-the-line talent.
-Following Air, the company's next major project was the Jennifer Lopez-led science fiction film Atlas, released on Netflix in 2024.
 Damon received praise for the role, earning a nomination for a Golden Globe Award.
 He also reunited with Christopher Nolan in the biographical film Oppenheimer, playing Leslie Groves, the director of the Manhattan Project.
 The film was a critical and commercial success, becoming Damon's highest-grossing movie.

 In 2024, Damon starred in and produced The Instigators, alongside Casey Affleck, for Apple TV+.
-The film received mixed reviews, with critics generally praising the chemistry between Damon and Affleck but finding the script formulaic.

-Damon will work with Nolan once again on The Odyssey, portraying Odysseus.
+Damon worked with Nolan once again on The Odyssey, portraying Odysseus, the king of Ithaca.
+Of working on the film, Damon went on to declare it to be "the pinnacle of my entire career, I loved every minute of it ... it was such an ambitious project that the amount of work that needed to be done - there was no time for anything else.
+I've never ever done a movie that just required every single person to work - to kind of give maximum effort ... every location on that movie would've been the hardest location on any other movie I've ever done and any day of work would've harder on any other day - on any other movie I've ever done."